randym/axlsx/README.md

 ----------

 Axlsx &copy; 2011-2012 by [Randy Morgan](mailto:digial.ipseity@gmail.com).
 Axlsx is licensed under the MIT license.
-Please see the {file:LICENSE} document for more information.
+Please see the LICENSE document for more information.